codacy/codacy-clang-tidy/docs/description/cppcoreguidelines-narrowing-conversions.md

 FAQ
 ---

--   What does “narrowing conversion from ‘int’ to ‘float’” mean?
+-   What does "narrowing conversion from 'int' to 'float'" mean?

-An IEEE754 Floating Point number can represent all integer values in the range \[-2^PrecisionBits, 2^PrecisionBits\] where PrecisionBits is the number of bits in the mantissa.
+An IEEE754 Floating Point number can represent all integer values in the range \[-2\^PrecisionBits, 2\^PrecisionBits\] where PrecisionBits is the number of bits in the mantissa.

-For `float` this would be \[-2^23, 2^23\], where `int` can represent values in the range \[-2^31, 2^31-1\].
+For `float` this would be \[-2\^23, 2\^23\], where `int` can represent values in the range \[-2\^31, 2\^31-1\].

--   What does “implementation-defined” mean?
+-   What does "implementation-defined" mean?

-You may have encountered messages like “narrowing conversion from ‘unsigned int’ to signed type ‘int’ is implementation-defined”.
-The C/C++ standard does not mandate two’s complement for signed integers, and so the compiler is free to define what the semantics are for converting an unsigned integer to signed integer.
-Clang’s implementation uses the two’s complement format.
+You may have encountered messages like "narrowing conversion from 'unsigned int' to signed type 'int' is implementation-defined".
+The C/C++ standard does not mandate two's complement for signed integers, and so the compiler is free to define what the semantics are for converting an unsigned integer to signed integer.
+Clang's implementation uses the two's complement format.